 Critique Group

 Since 2014, Red Pen Addicts Anonymous has provided a monthly critique space for serious writers seeking honest & thorough feedback.
 We meet in Baltimore, Maryland.
 Our ranks include both published and unpublished writers.
-Our members have be recognized for our work with the following awards and honors:
+Our members have been recognized for our work with the following awards and honors:

 Who are we?

 • We’re small.
 RPAA consists of 4-6 permanent members.
-We discuss three writers’ work each month.
+We discuss up to three writers’ work each month.
 This means you never spend more than a month on the bench, unless you need to 😉

 • We expect reliability and dedication, to us and to your craft.
 With a quorum of 3 and a maximum membership of 6, we need to know we can count on you (and you can count on us).